Ishmael: Birth

-Hagar and Sarah began to show contempt for each other, they responded by treating each other harshly.
-Abraham then told Hagar to flee her home and go into the desert region between Abraham's settlement and Shur. describes the naming of Ishmael and God's promise to Hagar concerning Ishmael and his descendants.
-This occurred at the well of Beer-lahai-roi, where Hagar encountered the Angel of the Lord, who said to her "Behold, you are with child / And shall bear a son; / You shall call him Ishmael, / For the Lord has paid heed to your suffering."
+Hagar fled to the desert, where she met an angel on the road to Shur. describes the naming of Ishmael and God's promise to Hagar concerning Ishmael and his descendants.
+This occurred at the well of Beer-lahai-roi, and the angel of the said to her, "Behold, you are with child / And shall bear a son; / You shall call him Ishmael, / For the Lord has paid heed to your suffering."
 The Angel commanded Hagar, "Return to your mistress [Sarai] and submit to her."
+She returned as directed, and when the baby was born, Abraham gave him the name Ishmael, as the angel had directed.

 Abraham was blessed so that his descendants would be as numerous as the stars in the sky.
 God would make of Ishmael a great nation because he was of the seed of Abraham.
 However, God told Hagar that her son would be living in conflict with his relatives.
 When Ishmael was born, Abraham was 86 years old.

 Inheritance, rights and the first circumcision

 When he was 13 years old, Ishmael was circumcised at the same time as all other males in Abraham's household, becoming a part of the covenant in a mass circumcision.
 His father Abram, given the new name "Abraham", then 99, was circumcised along with the others.

-At the time of the covenant, God informed Abraham that his wife Sarah would give birth to a son, whom he was instructed to name Isaac.
+At the time of the covenant, God informed Abraham that his wife Sarah (Sarai) would give birth to a son, whom he was instructed to name Isaac.
 God told Abraham that He would establish his covenant through Isaac, and when Abraham inquired as to Ishmael's role, God answered that Ishmael has been blessed and that he "will make him fruitful, and will multiply him exceedingly; twelve princes shall he beget and I will make him a great nation."
 God also mentioned that "He will be a wild donkey of a man, His hand will be over (against) everyone, And everyone's hand will be against him; And he will live in the presence of his brethren."

 A year later, Ishmael's half-brother Isaac was born to Abraham by his wife Sarah when she was 90 years old, after she had ceased showing any signs of fertility.

-On the day of feasting during which Abraham celebrated the weaning of Isaac, Ishmael was "mocking" or "playing with" Isaac (the Hebrew word מְצַחֵֽק, "meṣaḥeq" is ambiguous) and Sarah asked Abraham to expel Ishmael and his mother, saying: "Get rid of that slave woman and her son, for that slave woman's son will never share in the inheritance with my son Isaac."
+On the day of feasting during which Abraham celebrated the weaning of Isaac, Ishmael was "mocking" or "playing with" Isaac, (Note: The Hebrew word מְצַחֵֽק, "meṣaḥeq" is ambiguous.) and Sarah asked Abraham to expel Ishmael and his mother, saying: "Get rid of that slave woman and her son, for that slave woman's son will never share in the inheritance with my son Isaac."
 Her demand was painful for Abraham, who loved Ishmael.
 Abraham agreed only after God told him that "in Isaac your seed shall be called" and that God would "make a nation of the son of the bondwoman" Ishmael, since he was a descendant of Abraham, God having previously told Abraham "I will establish My covenant with [Isaac]", while also making promises concerning the Ishmaelite nation.